 Can a POA do anything?
 What are the limits of Power of Attorney?

 Appointing a Power of Attorney comes with a few limitations.
-A POA cannot:
+A POA cannot:- Change a Donor’s will

-• Break their oath to act in the Donor’s best financial interest
+- Break their oath to act in the Donor’s best financial interest

-• Make decisions on behalf of the Donor after their death
+- Make decisions on behalf of the Donor after their death

-• Change to transfer POA to someone else
+- Change to transfer POA to someone else

 Who should I appoint and what powers do I give them?

 Choosing an Enduring Power of Attorney is a decision that requires careful consideration.
 Most people choose a spouse, relative or close friend but you can choose anyone you want.
 The key is to choose someone you trust completely and who can represent your wishes the best.
 You must feel comfortable discussing your health, finances and other personal information with them.
 When choosing a family member, consider the potential pressure they may face from other members of your family.
 You will want to choose someone who can best represent your wishes, even under pressure from others.
-While there are many factors to consider when choosing an POA, some characteristics to look for include:
+While there are many factors to consider when choosing an POA, some characteristics to look for include:- Someone who lives nearby and is able to be physically present when you are not.

-• Someone who is trustworthy and is likely to follow through with their responsibilities in this role.
+- Someone who is trustworthy and is likely to follow through with their responsibilities in this role.

-• Someone who can be assertive and firm, especially when emotions are high and they’re being challenged directly.
+- Someone who can be assertive and firm, especially when emotions are high and they’re being challenged directly.

-• Someone who understands the medical process – especially if you are facing health problems or medical procedures and this person will be charged with making healthcare decisions on your behalf.
+- Someone who understands the medical process – especially if you are facing health problems or medical procedures and this person will be charged with making healthcare decisions on your behalf.